futurechimp/bdk-wallet-experiment/README.md

 Let's do something similar to the vault idea in Rust.
 Assume we have two users:

 * Alice worries a lot about having her keys stolen.
-* Bob is a Buddhist saint livingin on a mountain top in Tibet protected by clones of Charlize Theron as Furiosa in Mad Max: Fury Road.
+* Bob is a Buddhist saint livingin on a mountain top in Tibet

 (Basically, we don't care here very much about key generation etc and we've already got the code for that working well in Rust).

-So, Alice plays the role of the `unvault_key` guy.
+So, Alice plays the role of the `unvault_key` user.
 She will keep her funds in the vault.
 She can't unlock funds until vault time expires.

-Alice's good buddy Sammy, on the other hand, will be the incorruptible and well-protected Tibetan monk who holds the `emergency_key`.
+Alice's good buddy Bob, on the other hand, will be the incorruptible and well-protected Tibetan monk who holds the `emergency_key`.